BREWING: How to Infuse your own Aquavit

 How to drink your homemade aquavit

-You can serve your aquavit in a lot of different ways.
-Straight up is fantastic as chilled or frozen shots or served over ice, and very traditional (stash the bottle in your freezer).
+But it also makes interesting cocktails and tall drinks.
 Try it instead of vodka in a Viking Bloody Mary, or in mixed drinks.
-I like to add a bit of lingonberry or rhubarb syrup to a shot of aquavit on ice and top up with soda water for a refreshing summer cooler.
+I like to add a bit of lingonberry or rhubarb syrup to a shot of aquavit on ice and top up with soda water and a lemon slice for a refreshing summer cooler.

 What kind of alcohol should I use?

-Oak-aging your Aquavit
+Oak-aging your homemade aquavit

 If you want to make the oak-aged version, you’ll need a little more time, and brewing-grade oak chips or preferably cubes.
 You can pick those up at any homebrewing or winemaking shop, or order them online, and I’d recommend a light toasted oak so you don’t overpower the other flavors with too many caramel notes and to complement this herbaceous spirit.
-A little goes a long way with the oak… I’d start with a cube or three per bottle and give it some time.
-You can always add more, but you can’t take it out!

 Bonus step for extra authenticity: Find a friend with a boat and convince them to stow your oaked bottle of homemade aquavit below deck for a year while they circumnavigate the globe.
 Then convince them to give you the bottle back.
 Or better yet, to take you with them and your bottle and then enjoy it together at the end of the journey (and then introduce us to your friend?).
 Either way, good luck!